Pawfection

 • Clarify the photo upload process, including labels and editing options

-• Improve the usability of the zip code and password fields
+• Improved the usability of the zip code and password fields

 Add A Pet Profile